sachinsharma3191/product_mart/README.md

 # Product Mart

-##### Product Mart is E-Commerce Aapplication where user can search, view, login and buy product.This application has been developed using WAMP stack(MAMP on Mac and LAMP on Linux).This project is part of CMPE-272 Enterprise Software Platforms
+##### Product Mart is E-Commerce Application where user can search, view, login and buy product.This application has been developed using WAMP stack(MAMP on Mac and LAMP on Linux).This project is part of CMPE-272 Enterprise Software Platforms

 #### To Run this project,WAMP needs to be installed on machine